StructuralEquationModels/StructuralEquationModels.jl/docs/src/tutorials/construction/outer_constructor.md

 )
 ```

-In the section on [Model construction](@ref), we go over the different options you have for each part of the model.
+In the section on [Our Concept of a Structural Equation Model](@ref), we go over the different options you have for each part of the model, and in [API - model parts](@ref) we explain each option in detail.
-Let's make another example: to use full information maximum likelihood information (FIML), write
+Let's make another example: to use full information maximum likelihood information (FIML), we use

 ```julia
 model = Sem(